 |The 1" sensor allows the Nikon 1 system to fill a gap in the company's lineup without risking damaging its own DSLR sales.|

-Even with a sensor significantly smaller than the ones used by those other brands, a 1" sensor camera is still likely to offer better image quality than a high-end compact such as the P7100 can give, so representing an upgrade.
+Even with a sensor significantly smaller than the ones used by those other brands, a 1" sensor camera is still likely to offer better image quality than a high-end compact such as the P7100 can give, so still represents an upgrade.

 |The Nikon 1's 'CX' format sensor sits between the conventional compact camera sizes and those used in DSLRs and Mirrorless cameras.|